Hendricks-01/creatingsimpleETL/README.md

 ## Features

-- Extracts data from the Collect API over HTTP
+- Extracts data from the Collect API USING REQUESTS
 - Uses pandas for flexible data transformation
 - Loads data into PostgreSQL via SQLAlchemy
 - Easily customizable for different APIs, transformations, and database schemas